 Everything You Need to Know About Piercings

 - It is possible to receive/spread an infection if the piercing equipment hasn't been sterilized properly.
-NEVER get a piecing that wasn't sterilized first!
+NEVER get a piercing that wasn't sterilized first!

 - Infections caused by bacteria getting into the puncture of the piercing can happen later, even after the piercing has healed.
 Prevent this by cleaning your piercing and area at least twice a day.